Protests against Rodrigo Duterte: Bonifacio Day protests

 On November 30, 2017, as part of Bonifacio Day celebration, a protest was held, condemning the revolutionary government threat.
 On the other side, around thousands of Duterte supporters gathered at Mendiola, urging Duterte to declare a revolutionary government.
 Presidential spokesperson Harry Roque advised the pro-revolutionary government supporters "to conduct their rallies in a peaceful, orderly manner."
 Harry Roque also said that "The president has earlier said that he does not want a revolutionary government.
 This, however, does not mean he would prevent citizens from expressing their support for a revolutionary government."

 On November 28, 2018, labor groups staged a protest in Mendiola and said they will stay until November 30, Bonifacio Day.
 Kilusang Mayo Uno chairperson Elmer Labog said that they will not stop demonstrating until Malacañang entertains them about not only regularization and wage increase but also stopping the military presence in Mindanao amidst ongoing martial law.
 On November 30, 2018, demonstrators marched at Mendiola bringing the effigy of Duterte depicted as king, which was then destroyed by using shovel and dummy sledgehammer.

-On its anniversary of 2019, militant groups staged protests on Bonifacio Day carrying caricatures of Duterte, along with President Donald Trump and Chinese President Xi Jinping.
+On its anniversary of 2019, militant groups staged protests on Bonifacio Day carrying caricatures of Duterte, along with U.S. President Donald Trump and Chinese leader Xi Jinping.
 In 2020, protests were held in the streets of Manila condemning red-tagging, anti-terror law and the death of NPA medic Jevilyn Cullamat, daughter of Bayan Muna Representative Eufemia Cullamat, who was killed in a clash in Marihatag, Surigao del Sur with Philippine Army's 3rd Special Forces Battalion on November 28, 2020.
 Meanwhile, five protesters in Cebu were arrested.